 It's important to note that the carrier wave is a single-frequency wave within the above-mentioned ranges.
 Audio signals are generally made up of frequencies within the audible range of 20 Hz – 20,000 Hz.

 The wireless receiver is designed to read the carrier wave and decode the modulating signal (audio signal) from the wave.
 Wireless receivers must be tuned to accept the specified carrier wave frequency.

 If the audio signal is digital, it is converted into an analog audio signal.
-The analog audio signal is then amplified to properly drive the headphone drivers.
+The analog audio signal is then amplified to drive the headphone drivers properly.

-It’s important to note that, regardless of the specific type of wireless headphones, if the headphones are wireless, they are active.
-This means that theyr require power to function properly.
+It's important to note that regardless of the specific type of wireless headphones, being wireless means the headphone is active.
+In other words, they require power to function properly.

 To maintain the “wirelessness” of the headphones, the power must be supplied by internal batteries.
 These batteries may be AA, AAA or batteries that are inserted into the headphones.
 However, it is more common to have built-in rechargeable batteries in today's wireless headphones.